Top Cyber Threats to Watch Out for in 2023

 Aside from these kinds of newer threats, there are also the most persistent ones, such as phishing, insider threats, ransomware, and DDoS attacks.
 If you’re required to use the deep and dark web, you should also know that you’re prone to various attacks that lurk in the darker corners of the web.

 To make sure you’re safe while surfing the deep/dark web, we suggest you employ the best dark web monitoring tools to prevent any cyber threat from endangering your data and business.
-DDoS attacks are a very common threat, but they can be easily mitigated by monitoring all incoming traffic and keeping in touch with your cybersecurity vendors to make sure you’re protected.
+DDoS attacks are a very common threat, but they can be easily mitigated by monitoring all incoming traffic by using tools such as FastNetMon, and keeping in touch with your cybersecurity vendors to make sure you’re protected.

 In case a ransomware attack occurs, the best way to deal with it is by regularly backing up all your systems, applications, and sensitive data.
 If an attack occurs, simply run your backup and continue where you left off.